 Stone crab season is Oct.
 15 to May 15.
 (If you’re cutting it close to season opening or closing, don’t expect crabs on Oct.
 15 because you can’t harvest them fast enough to serve on opening day.
 That also means that you CAN get fresh stone crabs on May 16, because they were harvested the day before.)

 In Everglades City, several restaurants specialize in stone crabs in casual water-front restaurants.

-Last year, we wanted to get stone crabs on the first day of the season, so we stopped at the well-regarded Triad Seafood, 401 School Drive West, on Oct.
-16, 2011.
+When we wanted a stone crab experience, we stopped at the well-regarded Triad Seafood, 401 School Drive West.

 Both Everglades City restaurants sell cooked stone crabs for take-out also.

 The stone crab story in Florida

 Stone crab season runs Oct.
 15 to May 15 so that the crabs can grow back their missing claws — well, that’s semi- true and makes a good story.

 The crabs aren’t killed when they’re harvested.
 Claws that meet state requirements are wrenched off the crabs and the animals are tossed back, fully able to survive and thrive.
 It actually takes about 18 months for the claws to grow back, but the off-season helps protect the crabs from over-fishing.

 Crabs are caught in baited traps (frozen pig feet or mullet is often used. ) In Everglades City, piles of crabs traps along the river are proof this really is a stone crab city.